St Arnaud

 AreaSearch analysis indicates St Arnaud maintains employment conditions that align with national benchmarks

-St Arnaud has a balanced workforce comprising white and blue collar jobs, with essential services well represented.
-Its unemployment rate is 2.5%, as per AreaSearch's statistical area data aggregation.
+St Arnaud has a balanced workforce with both white and blue collar jobs.
+Essential services sectors are well represented.
+The unemployment rate is 2.5%, according to AreaSearch's aggregation of statistical area data.

-As of September 2025, 1,008 residents are employed, with an unemployment rate of 1.2% below the Rest of Vic.'s rate of 3.8%.
-Workforce participation is lower at 47.8%, compared to Rest of Vic.'s 57.4%.
-Key employment sectors in St Arnaud are health care & social assistance, agriculture, forestry & fishing, and retail trade.
-The area has a significant specialization in agriculture, forestry & fishing, with an employment share 2.1 times the regional level.
+As of September 2025, there are 1,008 residents employed, with an unemployment rate of 1.2% below the Rest of Vic.'s rate of 3.8%.
+Workforce participation in St Arnaud is 53.6%, compared to Rest of Vic.'s 61.4%.
+Census responses show that only 4.1% of residents work from home, but Covid-19 lockdown impacts should be considered.
+Employment is concentrated in health care & social assistance, agriculture, forestry & fishing, and retail trade.

 Frequently Asked Questions - Employment